Diomício Freitas Airport: History

 The airport was opened on December 17, 1979.

+Between 2006 and 2016 the airport was managed by contract by Infraero, and between 2017 and 2020 by RDL Aeroportos.
+In 2020 Infracea became the new contractor.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 6 km from downtown Criciúma and 8 km from downtown Forquilhinha.